My heart is beating too fast, and it won't slow down.

 7:30AM: Starbucks.
 You’ve gotta love it – a Starbucks as part of a gas station.
 You can fill up your gas tank and your internal caffeine tank at the same time.
 Genius!

-7:45AM: In the office.
+7:45AM: I'm in the office.
 I respond to emails and make some phone calls.

 9AM: Meeting with a potential investor, a legend in the VC industry.
 He says to us, “I hate high-margin businesses!”
 That might be the stupidest thing we’ve ever heard raising money.